-Foucault also distinguishes between discipline and security 'by considering the different ways in which they deal with and plan spatial distributions' (2007: 56).
-This geographical side of Foucault has sparked a number of debates over the years, resulting in a sort of 'geo-governmentality school', as Elden and Crampton put it
+Foucault also distinguishes between discipline and security "by considering the different ways in which they deal with and plan spatial distributions" (2007a, page 56).
+This geographical side of Foucault has sparked a number of debates over the years, resulting in a sort of

-(2007: 6; see also Crampton and Elden, 2006; Dillon, 2007; Elden, 2001; Huxley, 2008; Philo, 1992).
+"geo-governmentality school", as Elden and Crampton put it (2007, page 6; see also Crampton and Elden, 2006; Dillon, 2007; Elden, 2001; Huxley, 2008; Philo, 1992).
 The third broad level of analysis retained here thus relates to the problem of space (spatiality axis).
 What forms of spatial organisation do discipline and security produce, and, in turn, how does spatial organisation mediate the exercise of power in the two models?

-The disciplinary problem of space, for Foucault, is one of enclosure, fixity and internal structuring, following the need to spatially organise and subdivide artificial multiplicities into singularised entities (2007: 17).
+The disciplinary problem of space, for Foucault, is one of enclosure, fixity, and internal structuring, following the need to spatially organise and subdivide artificial multiplicities into singularised entities (2007a, page 17).
 In Discipline and Punish (1977) Foucault explores this spatial rationality with particular reference to the figure of the panopticon as a paradigmatic spatial model of disciplinary power in action (Hannah, 1997).

 The spatial logic of security, in contrast, is one not of fixed structuring and enclosure but of managing multiplicities as a whole, in their openness and fluidity.
-'Spaces of security' (Foucault, 2007: 11) respond to the need to regulate, optimise, and manage circulations 'in the very broad sense of movement, exchange, and contact, as form of dispersion, and also as form of distribution' (64).
-The aforementioned conception of freedom as the 'possibility of movement' (48-9) thus also has a spatial meaning.
+"Spaces of security" (Foucault, 2007a, page 11) respond to the need to regulate, optimise, and manage circulations "in the very broad sense of movement, exchange, and contact, as form of dispersion, and also as form of distribution" (2007a, page 64).
+The aforementioned conception of freedom as the "possibility of movement" (2007a, pages 48-49) thus also has a spatial meaning.

-If discipline and security differ in their spatial problematics and functioning - fixity and enclosure versus circulation and openness - they also contrast in their respective conceptions of spatial organisation, with regard to its mediated and mediating relationship with power (Klauser, 2013).
-In disciplinary governing, on the one hand, spatial organisation is conceived as something that must be constructed anew, starting from a pre-given raw material.
-The aim is to arrive at a point of perfection at which spatial organisation fully responds to, and in turn enforces, a pre-given optimal normative model (Foucault, 2007: 19).
-Again, the figure of the panopticon - in its ideal-typical architectural form aimed at normalisation through spatial organisation - offers a powerful example of this.
+If discipline and security differ in their spatial problematics and functioning-fixity and enclosure versus circulation and openness-they also contrast in their respective conceptions of spatial organisation, with regard to its mediated and mediating relationship with power (Klauser, 2013).
+In disciplinary governing, on the one hand, spatial organisation is conceived as something that must be constructed anew, starting from a pregiven raw material.
+The aim is to arrive at a point of perfection at which spatial organisation fully responds to, and in turn enforces, a pregiven optimal model (Foucault, 2007a, page 19).
+Again, the figure of the panopticon-in its ideal-typical architectural form aimed at normalisation through spatial organisation-offers a powerful example of this.

-Security, on the other hand, approaches spatial organisation as something that relies on and derives from the inherent multidimensionality and 'distributedness' of space, to use Nigel Thrift's expression (2006: 140).
-Here, space is not conceived as a pre-given raw material to be constructed anew, but as a complex 'composite', made of interlocking, overlapping and distributed (i.e. not necessarily co-located) dimensions, which are deciphered and optimised in their interrelations.
+Security, on the other hand, approaches spatial organisation as something that relies on and derives from the inherent multidimensionality and 'distributedness' of space, to use Nigel Thrift's expression (2006, page 140).
+Here, space is not conceived as a pre-given raw material to be constructed anew, but as a complex 'composite', made of interlocking, overlapping, and distributed (ie, not necessarily colocated) dimensions, which are deciphered and optimised in their interrelations.
 This demonstrates, on the level of spatiality, the aforementioned centrifugal reflex of security to approach the entangled components of reality ever more extensively and intensively, with a view to their combined governing.